-If the burner is not operating, disconnect the electrical supply.
-If the burner is operating, lower the set point value to 70°F and wait for the burner to shut off.
+If the burner is not operating, lower the set point value to 70° F and wait for the burner to shut off.
 Continue to wait for the combustion blower to stop, so all latent combustion gases are purged from the system.
-This should take a maximum of 540 to 90 seconds.
+This should take a maximum of 5 minutes.
 After combustion gases are purged turn off electrical power to the water heater.